 Looking for the perfect roommate can be tough.
-You encounter different personalities, and it’s hard to know what kind of person will be the perfect match for you to live with.
-When you start the interview process on a potential roommate you found on Craigslist, Facebook, or any of the popular roommate finder apps, you have to ask the right questions prior to coliving.
+You encounter different personalities, and it’s hard to know what kind of person will be a good fit for you to live with.
+When you start the interview process on a prospective roommate you found on Craigslist, Facebook, or any of the popular roommate finder apps, you have to ask the right questions prior to coliving.
 Here are 20 questions to ask potential roommates.

 What are their habits?

 1. What time are you usually in bed?